 On days when lurex combination scratchy yarns, and in any situation where the fiber used is unpleasant if touching the skin, a softer yarn may be used and brought to the interior side of the piece for comfort.
 I made a chenille sweater at one point with traditional cap sleeves that absolutely refused to knit to gauge.
 Adding matching wooly nylon and knitting it with the chenille solved the problem permanently and stabilized the knit.
 The contrasting color can provide a pleasant effect when fold-over collars, cuffs, etc. are part of the garment, and so on.

-Brother plaiting feeders: Be aware if considering purchasing one that other parts appear on e-bay and other sale sites under this name, but are not the specific accessory.
+Be aware if considering purchasing one that other parts appear on eBay and other sale sites under this name, but are not the specific accessory.
 The following illustrations and directions for use are from Brother pubs easily found for download.
-For use on the main bed: Canceling end needle selection applies in any situation is used in tuck or slip stitch settings if there are needles out of work on the main bed for any reason to maintain proper patterning in needles in work.
+For use on the main bed, images from the KnitKing 893 manual: If your sinker plate has rubber wheels, check them and move them to the proper position if needed.
+Canceling end needle selection applies in any situation and is used in tuck or slip stitch settings if there are needles out of work on the main bed for any reason to maintain proper patterning in needles in work.
 Electronic knitters have the KCII option in the change knob.

 For use on the ribber: